-The Medium Term Financial Strategy (MTFS) for the period 2022/23 - 2024/25 is based on an assumption that the PCC will be able to increase the Police element of the council tax precept (Band D) by 2% per annum from 2022/23 onwards but that that Government Grants will not increase at all.
+The Medium-Term Financial Strategy (MTFS) was prepared in February 2022 as part of the budget setting work for the period 2023/24 - 2025/26.
+It was done on the assumption that the PCC will be able to increase the Police element of the council tax precept (Band D) by 2% per annum from 2023/24 onwards but that that Government Grants will not increase at all.
+It also assumed that pay and inflation would be 2% per annum.